100 Notable alumni of

 -

-Luol Ajou Deng is a British former professional basketball player.
+Luol Ajou Deng OBE is a South Sudanese-born British former professional basketball player.
 He was a two-time NBA All-Star and was named to the NBA All-Defensive Second Team in 2012.
-Born in what is now South Sudan, Deng fled the country with his family as a child, eventually settling in the United Kingdom.
+Born in South Sudan, then part of Sudan, Deng fled the country with his family as a child, eventually settling in the United Kingdom.
 He became a British citizen in 2006, and has played for the Great Britain national team.

 -